Where to Obtain Zeus’ Armor Set in God of War Ragnarok

 Where to Obtain Zeus' Armor Set in God of War Ragnarok

 One of the most coveted armor pieces is the Zeus Armor Set, which players must collect across all the realms.
 The set comes in three pieces (gauntlet, war belt, and cuirass).
-Each piece is located in a different realm that Kratos will have to travel to.
+Each piece is located in a different realm that Kratos must travel to.

-Note that the armor set can only be completed after the endgame.
-So if players haven’t finished destroying Asgard yet, they have no chance of completing the set.
+The Zeus armor set can only be completed after the God of War: Ragnarok endgame.
+So, if players haven’t finished destroying Asgard yet, they cannot complete the set.
 After the endgame, though, they can very much start with New Game+ and be on the search for what some are saying is the best piece of armor for the game.

 via: Astrosive/Youtube